-The Anti-growth Alliance are working in partnership with Bank of Nature; to challenge the legitimacy of growth economics in the current context of escalating global ecological collapse.
+There is a simple challenge to the legitimacy of growth economics in the current context of escalating global ecological collapse.
 The case is fully expressed in the paragraph below:

 We have emailed the UK government on 12 October 2022, alerting them to our plans; and requesting that they provide the leadership necessary to commence the worldview shift from the growth mindset to IPAT Degrowth.
 The anti-growth alliance have also submitted a response the BEIS Net-zero public consultation which was launched in September 2022.

 Einstein also commented on the power of persistence thus: ‘Persistence is the most powerful force on earth, it can move mountains.’
 Our persistence with ecocidal growth economics has destabilised our global climate and ecosystems.
 It is time for a new worldview with new aspirations.
 The UN Charter for Ecological Justice is a global aspiration to release half of the biocapacity of our Earth from our exploitative grasp.
 It is a quantifiable objective, designed to inspire the mindset needed to deliver resolution 48/13.
 This Charter is a global aspiration to steer our behaviour in a direction that will achieve maximum mitigation in a peaceful fashion.